vasavbn2/ECE445/README.md

 # ECE445
-This is our repo for our ECE445 Key FOB project
+This is our repo for our ECE445 Key FOB project!